 \subsubsection{Selecting the regularized particle pair}

-Select which particles to regularize is done by calculating a regularization criterion for each pair of particles.
+Selection of which particles are to be regularized is done by calculating a regularization criterion for each pair of particles.
 We then sort the resulting list of pairs, only keeping the $N_{\mathrm{reg}}$ highest-graded pairs.
 Here $N_{\mathrm{reg}}$ is a free parameter.
 We then regularize all particle pairs if they have the smallest norm of the relative acceleration

-The complete integration step now becomes \begin{enumerate} \item Select pairs of particles that need to be regularized and resolve their step. \item Predict all unregularized particles and all regularized pairs of particles. \item Convert coordinates of regularized particles to world coordinates. \item Evaluate acceleration and jerks for all pairs of particles, excluding the Newtonian interaction between regularized pairs. \item For regularized pairs, calculate derivatives for the acceleration, jerk, and binding energies. \item Correct all unregularized particles, and all regularized pairs of particles. \item Convert coordinates of regularized particles to world coordinates to synchronize the whole system of particles. \end{enumerate}
+The resulting complete integration steps are listed below. \begin{enumerate} \item Select pairs of particles that need to be regularized and resolve their step. \item Predict all unregularized particles and all regularized pairs of particles. \item Convert coordinates of regularized particles into world coordinates. \item Evaluate acceleration and jerks for all pairs of particles, excluding the Newtonian interaction between regularized pairs. \item For regularized pairs, calculate derivatives for the acceleration, jerk, and binding energies. \item Correct all unregularized particles and all regularized pairs of particles. \item Convert coordinates of regularized particles into world coordinates to synchronize the whole system of particles. \end{enumerate}

-To symmetrize the global time step, we first need to symmetrize the time steps in their own coordinate system; regularized time steps need to be symmetrized in regularized time, and then transformed to a world time step.
+To symmetrize the global time step, we first need to symmetrize the time steps in their own coordinate system.
+Regularized time steps need to be symmetrized in regularized time and then need to be transformed into a world time step.